-All that could be heard were the sloshing of his boots, his heavy breathing, and his bag that was tied over his shoulder colliding with his side and back.
-He prayed that the bottles that clanged in his bag would not break.
+All that could be heard were the sloshing of his boots, his heavy breathing, and his bag that was tied over his shoulder that collided with his side and back.
+He prayed that the bottles withing that clanged in his bag would not break.
 The glass was relatively thick but a particularly solid collision would cause them to shatter.
 Periodically, he checked his vest pocket to ensure the contents within remained in place.

 An owl was heard somewhere in the distance but his hoots faded quickly as the man continued his vigilant run.

-The man’s legs burned.
+His legs burned.
 It wasn’t as if he were in bad shape, quite the contrary.
 His trips to the gym were a morning ritual.
 Still, he had several miles to cover in a short amount of time, and even for an Olympic runner, such a feat would have proved daunting.
 For one who did not quite have that kind of skill, the task was nearly overwhelming.
 Only his desire to exact justice prevented him from giving up.